krasic/draft-krasic-quic-hpack/draft-krasic-quic-qpack.md

    encoder side.

 The following must hold: `encode_epoch >= packet_epoch > commit_epoch`.
-The next section provides more detail of how the values are computed.
+Section 3.2 describes ho the epoch values are computed.

 ### Indexed representations

 As each header block is processed, HPACK is informed whether QPACK is enabled.
-If so, the encoder will emit an indexed representation only if there is a matching entry in the dyamic table such that: `entry.encode_epoch <= commit_epoch or entry.encode_epoch >= packet_epoch`.
+If so, the encoder will emit an indexed representation only if it is not vulnerable to HoL blocking, that is if there is a matching entry in the dyamic table such that: `entry.encode_epoch <= commit_epoch or entry.encode_epoch >= packet_epoch`.
 Otherwise a literal must be used.

 ### Indexing

-Every QPACK header block must start with a single HPACK integer that encodes the value of the base index.
+Every QPACK header block must start with a single HPACK integer that encodes the value of the base index, defined as the total number of entries that had been inserted to the dynamic table before encoding the current header block.
 As described above, the decoder will use this as the starting point for insertions, and for interpreting indexed representations.

 ## HTTP Mapping changes

-HoL avoidance is signalled on a per header block basis, a new flag is reserved in HEADER frames that signals whether the block is QPACK encoded.
-When received on the decoding side, if the HEADER frame contains the QPACK flag set, then the header block may be processes immediatly instead of in-order.
+An additional flag is added to HEADERS and PUSH_PROMISE (refer to Sections 5.2.1. and 5.2.4. of {{QUIC-HTTP}}):

+QPACK (0x8): This header block can be decoded upon receipt.

-When sending headers, the HTTP mapping layer provides the commit, packet, and encoding epochs to the HPACK layer:
+When encoding headers, the HTTP mapping layer notifies the HPACK layer whether QPACK is set, and provides the commit, packet, and encoding epochs:

 * then encoding epoch increments for every new header encoded.

-* the mapping layer keeps track of header blocks by their encode epochs, and monitors transport acknolwedgments to determine when `commit_epoch` can advance, that is when the highest in-order acknowledged encode epoch has increased.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*
+* an encode epoch is considered acknowledged when all the bytes of the corresponding header block have been acknowledged.
+The mapping layer keeps track of header blocks by their encode epochs, and monitors transport acknolwedgments to determine `commit_epoch`, the highest in-order acknowledged encode epoch.  *This piggybacks on existing QUIC transport mechanisms, no additional wire format changes are needed.*

 * the mapping layer coordinates with packet writing to manange space available